Low inflation in Europe puts spotlight on ECB

 But its president, Mario Draghi, may underscore the bank's readiness to act, a message already sent by the ECB's chief economist Peter Praet, when he said there was "no ambiguity on the willingness and ability ... to act if needed".

-With interest rates at record lows, most economists believe this would mean an expansion of its money printing programme to buy chiefly government bonds.
+With interest rates at record lows, most economists believe this would mean an expansion of its money printing program to buy chiefly government bonds.

 The recent stock-market crash in China further clouds the picture and may hurt commodity prices, thus adding to deflationary pressure.